Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/1_GoLang/CodingHelper.md

 - Brackets are not needed in `for or if` constructs.
 - Don't use Math functions since those work on float only.
 Hence, typecasting would be needed.
 - [Slices](https://stackoverflow.com/questions/38731467/pass-array-by-reference-in-golang) are passed by reference in the function call, so no need to specify pointers.

+# Naming variables
+- Variable names are case-sensitive.
+  - If a variable starts with an uppercase letter, then that variable is accessible outside the package it was declared in (or exported).
+  - If a variable starts with a lowercase letter, then it is only available within the package it is declared in.
+- Conventional style of variable names is `MixedCaps` or `mixedCaps`. (instead of underscore or space )
+- Use shorter variable names as possible (`prefer i over index as it is shorter`)
+- Acronyms should be capitalized (`serveHTTP` instead of `serveHttp`)

 # Various Go Constructs